 The list of required Documents

-If you are still doubtful about a policy term, here are a few frequently asked questions that could be of help.
+If you are still doubtful about a policy term, here are a few frequently asked questions that could help you.

 How is investing in Max Life Return Protection Term Plan beneficial?

-This policy offered by Max Life Insurance Company is beneficial because it provides remarkable coverage and guaranteed return in payment of the premium if the insured outlives the policy term.
-Max Life Insurance Company offers many benefits with this plan, there convenient options to choose from for the payment modes.
-It saves on tax by investing in such a plan!
+This policy offered by Max Life Insurance Company is beneficial because it provides remarkable coverage and guaranteed return in exchange of the payment of the premium if the insured outlives the policy term.
+Max Life Insurance Company offers many benefits with this plan such as convenient payment modes to choose from.
+It saves on taxes by investing in such a plan!

 This is a win-win situation really, wherein a sense of security is ever-present as well as a positioned safety net.